bootladder/blogposts/goodposts/2021-06-01-firmware-upgrade-patterns.md

 ### OTA is a marketing buzzword and only a small component

 You have a device that is remotely located, and wireless.
 It needs to be able to upgrade itself with a new firmware image.
 The image needs to come from somewhere, wirelessly of course.
-This is the OTA part.  **We're done right?**
+This is the OTA part.  **We're done right?
+Wrong!**
 * The image needs to be identified as the right one for the target,
 * The target needs to be identified as the destination of the image transfer.
     This is generally the Internet going to an Internet connected device.  ie.  "Cloud to IoT Gateway".